ThanhVinh-source/Entity-Resolution/README.md

 pytest
 ```

-## Local Enrichment Workflow
+## Crawling Step

-The enrichment workflow is configured in:
+The crawling step is part of the local enrichment workflow.
+The local pipeline is configured in:

 ```text
 config/company_data_enrichment.yaml